black0017/MedicalZooPytorch/README.md

 ![](https://img.shields.io/github/license/black0017/MedicalZooPytorch)

-Our goal is to implement an open-source medical image segmentation library of state of the art 3D deep neural networks in PyTorch along with data loaders of the most common medical MRI datasets.
-The first stable release of our repository is almost ready.
 We strongly believe in open and **reproducible deep learning research**.
-This project started as an MSc Thesis and is currently under further development.
+Our goal is to implement an open-source medical image segmentation library of state of the art 3D deep neural networks in PyTorch.
+We also implemented a bunch of data loaders of the most common medical image datasets. **The first stable release of our repository is almost ready.**  This project started as an MSc Thesis and is currently **under further development.**

-## Beta release - work in progress!
 Although this work was initially focused on **3D multi-modal brain MRI segmentation** we are slowly adding more architectures and data-loaders.
 Stay tuned! **More** updates are coming...

 ## Quick Start
-- If you want to quickly understand the fundamental concepts we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article"), which provides a high level overview of all the aspects of medical image segmentation and deep learning.
+- If you want to quickly understand the fundamental concepts, we strongly advice to check our [blog post](https://theaisummer.com/medical-image-deep-learning/ "MedicalZooPytorch article"), which provides a high level overview of all the aspects of medical image segmentation and deep learning.

 - Alternatively, you can create a **virtual environment** and install the requirements.
-Check installation folder for more instructions.
+Check the installation folder for more instructions.

 ## Implemented architectures